- Home

 Final thoughts…

-If, like many of the men surveyed by Movember, you don’t have any (or many) close friends, try not to worry.
+If you feel you don’t have any (or many) close friends, it’s important to remember that you’re not alone.
 There are lots of ways you can meet new people, including the steps above and the nine ways discussed in our article here.

 And while the prospect of making new friends might seem daunting – especially if you’re relatively introverted – the good news is that you only need one quality connection to reap the benefits of friendship.

 As science writer Lydia Denworth explains on the Armchair Expert podcast, the biggest change in terms of health benefits when it comes to friends is from zero to one.
-This means we don’t need to be social butterflies to reap the positives of friendships, but we should try to make at least one meaningful connection.
+This means we don’t need to be social butterflies to reap the positives of friendships.
+Simply making one meaningful connection can make all the difference.

 For more tips on maintaining healthy relationships, finding purpose and belonging, and more, you can visit the healthy mind section of our website.

 Have you made any great new friends in later life?
-Or do you have any tips for maintaining friendships?
+Do you have any tips for maintaining friendships?
 We’d love to hear from you in the comments below.

 Sam McLoughlin is a Senior Lifestyle Writer at Rest Less.
 He joined the editorial team in 2021 after completing his Master’s degree in English Literature, Culture, and Theory at The University of Sussex.
 He enjoys writing about careers, books, sports, travel, and pretty much anything that his editor will let him have a crack at, but his favourite part of the job is interviewing inspiring people – from activists and CEOs to later life career changers.
 In his spare time, Sam enjoys climbing, snowsports, and going to see live music.